ColinWu0403/ColinWu0403/README.md

 <h1>💫 About Me:</h1>
 <p>🎓 Hello!
 I'm currently a Junior at Purdue University studying Computer Science.</p>
 <p>🖥️ I can program with Java, C, C++, C#, Python, JavaScript, and PHP.</p>
 <p>👾 For front-end, I have experience creating applications with React, Vue, and React Native and using HTML, CSS, JavaScript, and TypeScript.
-For back-end, I've created projects using Django, Rust, and ASP.NET.
+For back-end, I've created projects using Django, FastAPI, Node.js, and ASP.NET.
 I am also familiar with using databases such as MySQL, PostgreSQL, and MongoDB.</p>
-<p>🤖 I've also had experience using Data Science and Machine Learning technologies like TensorFlow (Keras), Pytorch, scikit-learn, HuggingFace, LangChain, Transformers, Pandas, and NumPy.</p>
+<p>🤖 I've also had experience using Data Science and Machine Learning technologies like TensorFlow, Pytorch, scikit-learn, HuggingFace, LangChain, Transformers, Pandas, and NumPy.</p>
 <p>🧠 Software Engineering, Embedded Systems, Artificial Intelligence, and Data Science/Machine Learning are areas that interest me.
 However, I'm always open to exploring the latest trends and seeking to deepen my knowledge!</p>

 <h2>🌐 Socials:</h2>